It is nighttime at the Supreme Court, and the flag is at half mast.

 SCOTUS can and must fix the mess it created.

 Here is why QI can be reconciled with the Constitution's civil rights guarantees.
 Officers in 1967's case were "agents" acting on behalf of a "principal" (defined legal terms).
 And SCOTUS (and civil rights attorneys) should have observed that the legal construction "the principal is responsible for the actions of the agent" applies.
 When officers are not liable and have QI, it is a grave error to conclude that means that rights were not violated and/or that restitution is not due for the damage.
 Officers have QI only because liability is found elsewhere.
 So we, and courts, should look for the proper place to reassign liability for the civil rights violations.
 We must identify the "principal".
-In the landmark 1967 case of Pierson v Ray, that means that the city council that passed a law that caused violations of civil rights was actually responsible for the violations of civil rights inflicted by officers employed by the city who were ordered to effect that law.
+In the landmark 1967 case of Pierson v Ray, that means that the city council that passed a law that caused violations of civil rights was actually responsible for the violations of civil rights inflicted by officers employed by the city who were ordered to enforce that law.
 Or perhaps individual council members are liable, perhaps even the city attorney who was supposed to ensure that no conflicts of law were created by the city's work.
 Nonetheless, officers may simply be "agents" and have qualified immunity in certain circumstances when someone else is liable.

 This requires thought.
 Few cases today are like those in Pierson v Ray.
 And too many cases involve officers clearly not "acting lawfully".
 Perhaps the "principal" today may be in whole or in part a law enforcement training academy that failed to properly teach respect for civil rights.
 Or an academy that teaches excessively aggressive tactics to violate rights.
 Or perhaps that principal is a supervisor and/or trainer at the department.
 Naming these parties in the lawsuits will help identify where liability rests if the officer is acting as "agent" and has QI, and therefore is not liable to those whose rights the officer has violated.